sanaddhital/New_York_School_Database/README.md

 # New_York_School_Database
 This repository will show the school's database I created for the schools in the state of New York.
+The datasets I used are publicly available.
+I downloaded the datasets --> cleaned them --> created a data dictionary --> transformed into correct datatypes
+--> created ERD --> created tables --> normalized them --> defined the relationships --> defined keys